paulscherrerinstitute/wica-js/README.md

 # Overview

-This is the **Wica-JS** Git repository, one component of PSI's WICA software suite.
+This is the **Wica-JS** git repository, one component of PSI's WICA software suite.

 WICA stands for *Web Interface for Controls Applications*.
 The basic idea is to support the streaming of live data from a distributed control system to update a user's web pages in real-time.